codegirls/materials/section/text_editor_tutorial.md

 ### Something to do for you!

 Let's find out, if our new found knowledge about **files** and **data** stuck.
 Check out the text snippets below.
-Can you tell which ones are plain text and which one are code?
+Can you tell which parts will be displayed as code and which as text?
+Which example is plain text?
+Can you tell the person sitting next to you why?
 Bonus points if you find out which code!

 #### Number 1